aws-samples/cloudwatch-rum-demo/README.md

 ![image](https://user-images.githubusercontent.com/35279875/221306808-8a02d73a-4e3b-48c2-adeb-8386315e4940.png)
     &nbsp; <br/>

-6. Copy the "snippet" and paste into the <head> of your HTML or JS.
+6. Copy the "snippet" and paste into the <head> </head> of your HTML or JS, depending on the framework you are using.

 You can choose between frameworks like HTML, Javascript, or Typescript.